Believing in accessibility for all

 1.0 Purpose

-1.3 Occasionally, the behaviour or actions of customers using our services makes it very difficult for us to deal with their enquiry or complaint.
-In a small number of cases the actions of individuals becomes unacceptable because they involve abuse of our staff or our processes.
-This can impact the service we provide to other customers.
+1.4 Occasionally, there can be instances where behaviour or actions of those using our services, make it difficult for us to deal with their enquiry or complaint.
+In a small number of cases the actions of individuals can become unacceptable i.e. abuse or aggression towards staff or our processes.
+This can impact in the service we provide to other customers.

 2.0 Unreasonable or excessive demands on services